RJ-23YP/alphazero-simple/README.md

 Run the Game
 Ensure all dependencies are installed.

-Open a terminal and navigate to the project directory.
+Open a terminal and navigate to the root directory of this project.

 Execute the command:

 ```
-python -m gomoku.GomokuGame
+python -m test.gomoku_test.PureMCTS_Playground
 ```
 Game Objective
+The user can select amongst any 4 of the AI players or play against human opponents.
 You (black) and the AI (white) take turns placing pieces on a 15x15 board.
 The first player to get five consecutive pieces in a row (horizontally, vertically, or diagonally) wins.
 Enjoy the game!